Kekul\'e Superconductivity in Twisted Magic Angle Bilayer Graphene: U/V-transitions in the DOS

 \section{U/V-transitions in the DOS}

-As discussed in the main text, the U/V transition can be understood through the single-band analysis presented in Eq.~(\ref{28}).
-For a typical order parameter, say $\Delta \sim 1$ meV, the associated Bogoliubov Fermi surface is small, as depicted in Fig.~\ref{fig6}.
-This originates from the condition $\delta \epsilon/W \ll 1$, which indicates that the inversion symmetry breaking is quite weak.
-Consequently the ``V" shape has a rather sharp minimum.
+As discussed in the main text, the U/V transition can be understood through the analysis presented in Eq.~(\ref{BdG_off}).
+For a typical order parameter, say $\Delta \sim 0.3$ meV, the associated Bogoliubov Fermi surface is small, as depicted in Fig.~\ref{fig6}.
+This implies that the ``V" shape has a rather sharp minimum.

 Here, we present the full plot of the density of states (DOS) within the U-shaped regime in Fig.~\ref{appendixfig1}.
 While the low-energy behavior has already been presented, substructure corresponding to dips are observable around $\omega \sim 1$ meV.
 These dips arise from the structure of two flat bands that touch at the $K$ and $K'$ points.
 The particle-hole asymmetry in the DOS is a result of our choice of filling which is taken to be $3/8$ of the lower flat band (equivalent to $\nu=-2.5$ filling in experiments).